ibm-cloud-docs/vpc/using-vpn.md

 The VPN connections are deleted along with the VPN gateway.

-### Are IKE or IPSec policies deleted if I delete a VPN gateway or VPN connection?
+### Are IKE or IPsec policies deleted if I delete a VPN gateway or VPN connection?
 {: #faq-vpn-2}
 {: faq}

-No, IKE and IPSec policies can apply to multiple connections.
+No, IKE and IPsec policies can apply to multiple connections.

 ### What happens to a VPN gateway if I try to delete the subnet that the gateway is located on?
 {: #faq-vpn-3}